BrightspaceUI/core/components/list/README.md

 ## Accessibility

+The list components are fairly complex and aim to be usable by all our users.
+Interesting details of note includes:

+* When the `grid` attribute is used on the `d2l-list` component, it enables the list to follow the [Grid Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/grid/).
+More details on this are [below](#aria-layout-grid).

+* When using the `d2l-list-item-nav-button` component and/or mixin, usage of the `current` attribute adds the `aria-current` attribute to "page" for the `current` item and "location" for any parent and ancestors of the item.
+The components work together to keep these attributes up-to-date on subsequent selection.

+   * Usage of the new `current` attribute over the existing `selected` attribute corresponds to `aria-current` and also leaves open the possibility of using both `current` and selection behavior together.

+### ARIA Layout Grid

 If your list items are selectable or have secondary action buttons, use the ARIA layout grid on `d2l-list` to make it easy to navigate between items.
 This makes the entire list a single tab stop, and then the user can use the arrow keys to navigate between various list rows and actions in the list item.

 **Benefits of the ARIA layout grid:**